TULiberalArts/Public-Policy/pages/graduate.md

    [ttaylo01@temple.edu](mailto:ttaylo01@temple.edu)
 ---
 ## Earn an MPP at Temple University
 Careers aren't shaped solely in classrooms.
 The Master of Public Policy program offers an affordable education just steps from Philadelphia's City Hall at [Temple's Center City Campus](https://www.temple.edu/tucc/).
-Whether you are a recent college graduate or you've already started a career, the MPP program combines a robust research environment and real-world experience to help students learn the technical and analytic skills needed for successful careers in the public sector or in private or non-profit organizations. learn to assess, develop and evaluate the effectiveness of programs and activities of governments at te federal, state and local levels.
-Full-time students can complete the program in about 2 years.
+Whether you are a recent college graduate or you've already started a career, the MPP program combines a robust research environment and real-world experience to help students learn the technical and analytic skills needed for successful careers in non-profit organizations, or in the private or public sector.
+Learn to assess, develop and evaluate the effectiveness of programs and activities of governments at the federal, local and state levels.

 [Learn More about the MPP in Public Policy](http://bulletin.temple.edu/graduate/scd/cla/public-policy-mpp/#text)

 ## Faculty with Real-World Experience
 Our dynamic faculty bring years of academic and real-world experience and expertise to their teaching as agency heads and supervisors, budget and finance managers, consultants, leaders of non-profit organizations, policymakers and senior policy advisors.
-They conduct research relevant to addressing a wide variety of social issues and improving the quality of life throughout the Commonwealth and the Philadelphia region.
-You can focus on either public policy analysis or public management.
+They conduct research relevant into social and quality of life issues throughout the Commonwealth and the Philadelphia region.
+You can focus on either public management or public policy analysis.

 ## New MPP-MPH Dual Degree Program
 We now offer a dual degree program that allows graduate students to earn both an Master of Public Policy and a Master of Public Health (MPP-MPH).
-Federal, state and local governments play a large and growing role in Public Health by issuing regulations, providing critical resources aimed at public education, monitoring and combating epidemics, training the public health workforce and funding research into public health problems and programs.
+Federal, state and local governments play a large and growing role in public health by combatting epidemics, funding research into public health problems and programs, issuing regulations, providing critical resources aimed at public education and training the public health workforce.
 Adding the MPP to the MPH will enhance your qualifications for jobs at the intersection of public policy and public health.
 Complete both degrees in 3 years by earning 57 credits.

 [Learn More about the Dual Degree MPP-MPH](https://liberalarts.temple.edu/sites/liberalarts/files/MPP-MPH-website-copy%20%281%29.pdf)

 ## The Curriculum
 The MPP 36 credit curriculum consists of 9 required courses, an internship and 3 electives.
-Full-time students will be able to complete the program in two years.
+Full-time students will be able to complete the program in about two years.
 If you enroll part-time, the program takes between three and five years.
 You will gain practical experience in public and nonprofit sector organizations and work on on real-world projects and programs designed to address public problem policies.

 ## Course Sequence
 **Semester 1**